Common Mistakes to Avoid When Fitting a Child Car Seat

 As well as providing safe and secure support, it is important that child car seats, harnesses and straps are correctly adjusted.

-You will be dealing with straps every day, so it is highly recommended to test the ease of use before you make your purchase.
+You will be dealing with straps every day, so it is highly recommended to test the ease of use before you make your purchase to ensure safer harnessing.

 Some car seats also the feature harnesses that do not require threading/unthreading thus enable automatic shoulder height repositioning.
 These are important features that make using a car seat easier and less stressful.